• Skip to main content

 • Email

-I've tried pumpkin pie a few times myself.
+I've made pumpkin pie a few times myself.
 The first time I tried to make one I was a little too impatient and topped the pie with whipped cream and marshmallow almost immediately after it had come out of the oven.
 It tasted fantastic but we did end up with a sticky puddle of cream where the pie once sat.

 Since then I've been trying to come up with new ways of using the cans of pumpkin purée I'd been buying in bulk online (it's cheeper that way...)